awslabs/data-on-eks/README.md

 🚀 [Self-managed Airflow on EKS](https://awslabs.github.io/data-on-eks/docs/job-schedulers-eks/self-managed-airflow) - Deploy self-managed Apache Airflow with best practices on Amazon EKS.

 🚀 [Ray on EKS](ai-ml/ray/README.md) - Deploy Ray Operator on EKS with sample scripts.

-*NOTE: Please refer to the [issues](https://github.com/awslabs/data-on-eks/issues) section to see the work in progress features.*

 ## 🗂️ Documentation
 Checkout the [DoEKS](https://awslabs.github.io/data-on-eks/) Website for instructions to deploy the Data on EKS patterns and run sample tests.